awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.Summary.md

  The recommended way to obtain AWS credentials for your web and mobile applications is to use Amazon Cognito\.
 Amazon Cognito helps you avoid hardcoding your AWS credentials in your files\.
 Amazon Cognito uses AWS Identity and Access Management \(IAM\) roles to generate temporary credentials for your application's authenticated and unauthenticated users\.

- For more information, see [Configure AWS Credentials in Your Files Using Amazon Cognito](Cognito.Credentials.md)\.
+ For more information, see [Configuring AWS Credentials in Your Files Using Amazon Cognito](Cognito.Credentials.md)\.